INVALIDz/learn-anything/contributing.md

 ### Run CLI

-Not yet done but it will be a Go CLI tool based off [gh](https://github.com/cli/cli).
-The goal is to be able to save, retrieve links/ideas from CLI.
+Once API is done.
+CLI will be built.
+Should be able to save, retrieve links/ideas from CLI.

-### iOS/Android apps
+CLI is inspired by [gh](https://github.com/cli/cli) in design.

-There will be native apps built. iOS app will use [SwiftUI](https://developer.apple.com/xcode/swiftui/) & [Composable Architecture](https://github.com/pointfreeco/swift-composable-architecture).
+### Run iOS/Android apps

-## Docs
+Once API is done.
+There will be native apps built.

-All docs can be improved.
-Feel free to edit [docs/notes.md](docs/notes.md) file as it's used as a general note file.
-Feel free to free form discuss code, data model, anything.
+iOS app will use [SwiftUI](https://developer.apple.com/xcode/swiftui/) & [Composable Architecture](https://github.com/pointfreeco/swift-composable-architecture).

 ## Troubleshooting